Raquel Rodriguez (wrestler)

-Early life
+Early life and basketball career

 Victoria González was born on January 12, 1991, in La Feria, Texas, and grew up in Lower Rio Grande Valley.
-She is of Mexican descent.
+She’s of Mexican descent, with her family originating from the Monterrey area.
 She graduated from Hidalgo High School as part of the class of 2009.
-In her time at Hidalgo, she finished her career with 2,470 points and 2,018 rebounds.
-As a senior, she averaged 22.2 points and 12.3 rebounds, and was named District 32-3A MVP, The Monitor's All Valley MVP, and was invited to play in the TABC and TGCA all-star games.
+In her time at Hidalgo, she finished her basketball career with 2,470 points and 2,018 rebounds.
+As a senior, she averaged 22.2 points and 12.3 rebounds.
+She was named District 32-3A MVP, and The Monitor's All Valley MVP.
 She was also a National Honor Society member.
 A fan of professional wrestling growing up, she cites Madusa, Lita, and her father Rick, who wrestled as Desperado, as her inspirations.
-Throughout high school and college, González played college basketball for the Texas A&M–Kingsville Javelinas, where she played two years for the Javelinas, leading the team in shooting percentage and blocked shots and averaged 7.4 minutes per game.
+González played college basketball for Texas A&M Kingsville for two years, leading the team in shooting percentage and blocked shots.
 She transferred to Sam Houston in 2012, where she continued her collegiate basketball career, averaging 1 point per game, 1.3 rebounds per game, and 0.3 assists in 16 games played before she was cut from the team at the end of the year.
-She would remain at Sam Houston for her senior year, where she earned her bachelor's degree in mass communication.
-In her senior year, González balanced a job at an apartment complex with an internship at a news station in College Station.
+She transferred once again in her senior year, this time to Texas A&M..